Muchiri14/Toy-problem/README.md

 # Toy-problem
-TITLE : CODE CHALLENGE

-DESCRIPTION : The project entails performing three various code challenges and acheiving their objectives.
-The first challenge was creating a function that showed students grades.
-The Second Challenge was creating a function that on speed detection.
-The Third Challenge was creating a Net Salary Calculator.
+# Description
+This is a Code Challenge to create functionality of three challenges;

+- The first challenge was to create a program that gennerate student grades according to their performance.
+- The second challenge involved crreating a programne that detects speed.
+- The third challenge was to create a function that calculates one's net salary.

+# Project Setup

-PROJECT SETUP : The project used Javascript language to create the commands.
+The project used javascript language to execute the commands and the functionality.

+# Running the application

+To run the application we used the command node followed by the name of the file.
+- node index.js
+- node salary.js
+- node speed.js

+# Author

-AUTHOR : Daniel Muchiri
+Daniel Muchiri

+# LIcense
-LICENSE : ISC
+ISC